catalyst-cloud/catalystcloud-docs/source/first-instance/command-line.rst

 Using the command line interface
 ********************************

+The following is assumed:

-This section assumes you have installed the OpenStack command line tools and sourced an openrc file, as explained in :ref:`command-line-interface`.
+* You have installed the OpenStack command line tools
+* You have sourced an OpenRC file

+If not, please refer to the :ref:`command-line-interface` section for details on how to do so.

 .. note::

- This documentation displays values like ``<PRIVATE_SUBNET_ID>`` in command output, the majority of these will be displayed as UUIDs in your output.
-We will store many of these values in bash variables prefixed with ``CC_`` so you do not have to cut and paste them.
-The prefix ``CC_`` (Catalyst Cloud) is used to distinguish these varibles from the ``OS_`` variables derived from an openrc file.
+ This documentation refers to values using placeholders (such as ``<PRIVATE_SUBNET_ID>``) in example command output.
+The majority of these values will be displayed as UUIDs in your output.
+Many of these values will be stored in bash variables prefixed with ``CC_`` so you do not have to cut and paste them.
+The prefix ``CC_`` (Catalyst Cloud) is used to  distinguish these variables from the ``OS_`` (OpenStack) variables obtained from an OpenRC file.

 Creating the required network elements
 ======================================

-Lets create a router and network:
+Create a router called "border-router" with a gateway to "public-net".
+Also create what will be a private network, called "private-net":

 .. code-block:: bash